Accepted Management Practice (AMP): an accepted practice or activity that reduces the amount of pollution entering a body of water.

 Drainage basin: land area from which water flows into a river or lake, either from streams, groundwater, or surface runoff (see Basin or Watershed).

-Easement: an agreement by which a landowner gives up or sells one of the rights on his/her property.
-For example, a landowner may donate a right of way across his/her property to allow community members to access to the Lake.
+Easement: an agreement by which a landowner gives up or sells one of the rights on their property.
+For example, a landowner may donate a right of way to allow community members access to a river or lake.

 Ecosystem: a group of plants and animals occurring together, and the physical environment with which they interact.